shivsinghcse/namaste-react-js/Notes/Episode_1.md

 - Maintain your github 📈
 - complete all assignment ✅

 ## 🔨 Tools we use in this course

 - **Browser :** Google chrome
 - **Code Editor :** VS Code

 ## What is React⚛️?

 - React is an open-source JavaScript library that is used for creating user interface for Single Page Application (SPA).
 - It is mainly used for handeling view layer (UI-layer) of any web or mobile application.

 ## Emmet

-- It is a plugin ( tool ) for editors, which generate some HTML and CSS code for us.
+- It is a plugin ( tool ) for editors, which generate some HTML and CSS code for us and enhance the developer exprince.

 <!--
 - DOM Create Element (API??)